History Behind The Card: “Bleriot XI” Monoplane

 God help us all, Blériot began experimenting with ornithopters… machines shaped liked birds that attempted to mimic flight by flapping wings.
 Needless to say, his experiments were not successful.

 Luckily, in April of 1905, Blériot met Gabriel Voisin, the guy who would design and build Europe’s first manned, engine-powered, heavier-than-air aeroplane capable of a sustained (1 kilometer), circular, controlled flight, including take-off and landing, made by Henry Farman on January 13, 1908 near Paris, France.
-More on Voisin (and a bit on Farman – his bio comes later) HERE.
+More on Voisin HERE.
+More on Farman HERE.

 Oh yeah, on May 29, 1908, Archdeacon became the first aeroplane passenger in Europe when he was flown around by Henry Farman.
 There’s that name again.

-Blériot was present when Voisin first tested a floatplane glider on June 8, 1905, and actually filmed the flight.
+Blériot was present when Voisin first tested a floatplane glider on June 8, 1905, and actually filmed the flight… I’ve tried to present a YouTube video here, but the source was removed… look up Voisin floatplane glider 1905 and see what pops up under “videos” on Google.

 Along with having one of the earliest films of flight, seeing Voisin fly had him ask Voisin to build him a similar plane, the Blériot II glider.
 On July 18, 1905 when Blériot had Voisin try and fly it, Voisin nearly drowned.